 FORT WAYNE, Ind.
 (WFFT) — After the recent warmth and rain, you might be itching to start planting your outdoor garden.

-You can always start your plants indoors, but planting outside this time of the year is pretty risky.
+Per usual, you can always start your plants indoors, but planting outside in early April is pretty risky.

-In northeastern Indiana, the average last date of a temperature at or below 28° is April 11.
+The average last date of a hard freeze or a temperature at or below 28 degrees for Fort Wayne is April 11.

 However, the average last date of a temperature at or below 32° is April 23.

-After that, we can get outside and start growing those fruits and veggies.
+After that, we can get outside and start growing those fruits and veggies with little risk.